What's it about?

 There was something cathartic about Come From Away...
 I could not watch the events unfold without reflecting back on my own experiences from that day.
 And it was nice to bear witness to the experiences of others, bear witness to the sadness, but also to the beauty and love that prevailed despite chaos and destruction.

 The people of Newfoundland were accepting and warm and empathetic hosts to guests they never asked for.
 I found myself thinking that Canadians were just better people, plain and simple.
 I knew that sometimes Americans, myself included, ragged on the place, but...I mean, I joined millions of New Yorkers daily in deliberately walking by homeless people, sick and hungry and mentally ill, and rarely doing anything to aid them.
 And maybe I'm just cynical, but I don't think America would observe a country-wide moment of silence in honor of those who perished in a Canadian tragedy.
-But the Newfoundlanders did.
+But the Newfoundlanders did that for us.
 And if that doesn't represent the resilience of humanity in the face of senseless acts of terror, then I don't know what does.
 Gander, Newfoundland, shares a piece of steel from the World Trade Center, a massive thank you from New York City to the people of Gander for their selflessness, although the Mayor (Claude Elliot) maintains that the verbal "thank yous" received from the "Come From Aways" as they finally were given clearance to return home were more than sufficient.

 Want to see it?